This is my first CNC build, and while there have been a few bumps along the way, I have enjoyed it immensely!

 - CC - Attribution NonCommercial - Share Alike - CC BY NC SA

 Qty Part Name Part Link Comments 1 Openbuilds Workbee 1010 https://openbuilds.com/builds/openbuilds-workbee-1010.7198/ Link Great machine for the price!
 1 DeWalt 611 Router https://www.amazon.com/DEWALT-DWP611-Torque-Variable-Comp...
-Link I would like lower RPM options - would look at the Makita RT0701 1 Endurance 10W+ Laser http://endurancelasers.com/diode-lasers/5-watt/ Link Shipping took a few weeks, so patience... but worth the wait 1 Openbuilds Workbee wiring kit https://openbuildspartstore.com/wiring-kit-openbuilds-wor...
+Link I would like lower RPM options - would look at the Makita RT0701 1 Endurance 10W+ Laser https://endurancelasers.com/diode-lasers/10watt-endurance...
+Link I started with the 5.6W version, but upgraded just a few months later.
+More is better.
+1 Openbuilds Workbee wiring kit https://openbuildspartstore.com/wiring-kit-openbuilds-wor...
 Link 1 3D printed Router dust shoe https://www.thingiverse.com/thing:1243484 Link 1 CNC Corner Zero finder/Touch Plate/Edge Finder/XYZ https://www.ebay.com/itm/CNC-Corner-Zero-finder-Touch-Pla...
 Link Have gotten my $$$ worth on this one 1 Round Nozzle 1/4PT Flexible Oil Coolant Pipe Hose https://www.amazon.com/gp/product/B071JQ38N5/ref=oh_aui_d...
 Link Used to position the endoscope camera and for dual air assist 1 USB Endoscope camera https://www.amazon.com/DEPSTECH-Semi-rigid-Inspection-Wat...
 Link Use it every time I route!
-0 Link 0 Link 0 Link 0 Link
+0 Link 0 Link 0 Link 0 Link 0 Link